Dabblecraft2DevTeam/Dabblecraft-Website/PRIVACY_POLICY.md

 ### 6.2 Deleting Your Data
 Users may request deletion of their data by:
-1. Using the `d/mydata` command to initiate the bot's automated data deletion process
-2. Using Discord's "Request my data" workflow, which triggers the bot's automated data deletion process
+1. Using Discord's "Request my data" workflow, which triggers the bot's automated data deletion process
-3. Contacting the bot administrators directly using the `d/contact` command or through the support channels provided in the bot's help command
+2. Contacting the bot owner directly through the support channels provided in the bot's help command

-The bot's data deletion process removes user data from most features, including: warning records, economy balances, game statistics, casino stats, heist data, reminders, timezone preferences, and server statistics entries.
+The bot's data deletion process removes user data from most features, including: warning records, economy balances, game statistics, casino stats, heist data, reminders, timezone preferences, server statistics entries, leveling XP/bio/cosmetics (Leveler), captcha verification records (CaptchaGate), Minecraft rank data (NBZHCRank), and quote game data (QuoteGame).

 **Known limitations:** Some features do not fully implement automated data deletion.
 If you request data deletion, the following data may require manual removal by the bot owner:
-- Leveling XP, bio, and cosmetic data (SQLite)
 - Sticky role assignments
 - Time-based role state entries
-- Server backup snapshots (member IDs embedded in backup JSON)
-- Chess game scoreboard entries
 - Loot drop statistics

 If you request data deletion, please mention these specific areas if you want them purged.